 On diagnosis of a dementia, people need direction to the arts to counteract loss and preserve cognitive function.
 Social prescribing (SP), whereby surgery case managers, health support workers and link workers encourage people to choose their own arts programmes, can achieve this.
 But the focus of social prescribing is rarely on dementia.

-“Towards Social Prescribing (Arts & Heritage) for Dementia” will look at the evidence, the process and impact of social prescribing arts as non-pharmaceutical interventions for the dementias and how this can be measured.
+“Towards Social Prescribing (Arts & Heritage) for the Dementias” looked at the evidence, the process and impact of SP arts as non-pharmaceutical interventions for the dementias and how this can be measured.

 MORNING SESSIONS chaired by Alexandra Coulter, Chair, Culture, Health and Wellbeing Alliance

-12.10 KEYNOTE SPEECH Baroness Greengross, Co-Chair, All-Party Parliamentary Group on Dementia
+KEYNOTE SPEECH Baroness Greengross, Co-Chair, All-Party Parliamentary Group on Dementia

-12.25 PLENARY DEBATE chaired by Dr Marie Polley, Co-Chair Social Prescribing Network
+PLENARY DEBATE chaired by Dr Marie Polley, Co-Chair Social Prescribing Network

 - Dr Charles Alessi, Dementia Lead, Public Health England